hobo125rus/SQA/README.md

 The project implemented two information security test cases for checking input forms for the Altoro Mutual web resource:

-- testing the search input and feedback form for XSS injection.
+* The function with index #012 in TestFeedback.py - testing the search input and feedback form for XSS injection.
+  Ex: test_feedback_<field_name>_tc012

-- testing the search input and feedback form for OS command injection.
+* The function with index #017 in TestFeedback.py - testing the search input and feedback form for OS command injection.
+  Ex: test_feedback_<field_name>_tc017

 ## Requirements

-python 3.11
+- python 3.11

-pytest 7.4
+- pytest 7.4

-selenium 4.27.1
+- selenium 4.27.1

 You need to install Safari web-driver.